Refugees and Human Trafficking Victims

 Federally-Funded Assistance to Refugees and Human Trafficking Victims

 OCS operates three programs for refugees that are also open to international victims of human trafficking.
-They are (1) the Refugee Social Services Program, (2) the Refugee Cash and Medical Assistance Program, and (3) a grant from the U.S. Department of Justice, to provide support services to domestic and foreign victims of human labor and sex trafficking in the City and County of Honolulu, State of Hawaii.
+They are (1) the Employment Core Services – Refugees, (2) the Refugee Cash and Medical Assistance Program, and (3) a grant from the U.S. Department of Justice, to provide support services to domestic and foreign victims of human labor and sex trafficking in the City and County of Honolulu, State of Hawaii.

-All three of these programs provide medical and financial assistance, including employment and support services for refugees and human trafficking victims.
-OCS administers the first two of these programs under the supervision of the Federal Office of Refugee Resettlement (ORR) in the Administration for Children and Families, US Department of Health and Human Services.
+OCS administers the first two of these programs under the supervision of the U.S. Department of Health and Human Services, Administration for Children and Families, Federal Office of Refugee Resettlement (ORR).
 OCS administers the third program through the Office of Victims of Crime (OVC) in the U.S. Department of Justice.
+All three programs utilize federal funds and do not require any financial assistance or matching funds from the State.

 Under the Federal Trafficking Victims Protection Act of 2000 (TVPA), the Federal Office of Refugee Resettlement (ORR) evaluates whether individual adults may be certified as victims of severe forms of trafficking.
-Individuals who are certified may be eligible for benefits and services under the Refugee Social Services Program and the Refugee Cash and Medical Assistance Program to the same extent as refugees.
+Individuals who are certified may be eligible for benefits and services under the Employment Core Services – Refugees and the Refugee Cash and Medical Assistance Program to the same extent as refugees.
 ORR reviews whether the individual has been subjected to a severe form of trafficking, which means:

 - Sex trafficking: in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age; or